 - Horizontal bracing.
 At each floor level, bracing in a horizontal plane, generally provided by floor plate action, provides a load path to transfer the horizontal forces (mainly from the perimeter columns, due to wind) to the planes of vertical bracing.

 Bracing and load transfer path

-As a minimum, three vertical planes of bracing are needed, to provide resistance in both directions in plan and to provide resistance to torsion about a vertical axis.
+As a minimum, three vertical planes of bracing are needed (at least one plane in each orthogonal direction) to provide resistance in both directions in plan and to provide resistance to torsion about a vertical axis.
 In practice, more than three are usually provided, for example in the locations shown diagrammatically in the figure below.